vdbrink/vdbrink.github.io/projects/bin_day_led_strip_reminder.md

 We have four trash bins and every bin has different recurring schedules.
 With bank holidays it also changes to another day.
 A single notification was not enough, it can easily be swiped away.
 So I was looking for another nice subtle automation.

-I came up with a RBG LED strip under my French antique dresser which indicates which trash bin must be put on the street.
+I came up with a RBG LED strip under my French antique dresser which indicates which trash bin must be put outside.

 <img src="images_bin_day/bin_day_ledstrip_animation.gif" alt="Bin day - LED strip reminder animation">